AKASHNEGI-github/Notes/DataBase-Management-System.md

 RDBMS stands for Relational Database Management Systems.
 It is a program that allows us to create, delete, and update a relational database.
 A Relational Database is a database system that stores and retrieves data in a tabular format organized in the form of rows and columns.
 It is a smaller subset of DBMS which was designed by E.F Codd in the 1970s.
 The major DBMSs like SQL, My-SQL, and ORACLE are all based on the principles of relational DBMS.

 ### What are the Advantages of DBMS
-**Data organization** : A DBMS allows for the organization and storage of data in a structured manner, making it easy to retrieve and query the data as needed.
+**Data organization** : A DBMS allows for the organization and storage of data in a structured manner, making it easy to retrieve and query the data as needed. <br>
-**Data integrity** : A DBMS provides mechanisms for enforcing data integrity constraints, such as constraints on the values of data and access controls that restrict who can access the data.
+**Data integrity** : A DBMS provides mechanisms for enforcing data integrity constraints, such as constraints on the values of data and access controls that restrict who can access the data. <br>
-**Concurrent access** : A DBMS provides mechanisms for controlling concurrent access to the database, to ensure that multiple users can access the data without conflicting with each other.
+**Concurrent access** : A DBMS provides mechanisms for controlling concurrent access to the database, to ensure that multiple users can access the data without conflicting with each other. <br>
-**Data security** : A DBMS provides tools for managing the security of the data, such as controlling access to the data and encrypting sensitive data.
+**Data security** : A DBMS provides tools for managing the security of the data, such as controlling access to the data and encrypting sensitive data. <br>
-**Backup and recovery** : A DBMS provides mechanisms for backing up and recovering the data in the event of a system failure.
+**Backup and recovery** : A DBMS provides mechanisms for backing up and recovering the data in the event of a system failure. <br>
-**Data sharing** : A DBMS allows multiple users to access and share the same data, which can be useful in a collaborative work environment.
+**Data sharing** : A DBMS allows multiple users to access and share the same data, which can be useful in a collaborative work environment. <br>

 ### What are the Dis-advantages of DBMS
-**Complexity** : DBMS can be complex to set up and maintain, requiring specialized knowledge and skills.
+- **Complexity** : DBMS can be complex to set up and maintain, requiring specialized knowledge and skills.
-**Performance overhead** : The use of a DBMS can add overhead to the performance of an application, especially in cases where high levels of concurrency are required.
+- **Performance overhead** : The use of a DBMS can add overhead to the performance of an application, especially in cases where high levels of concurrency are required.
-**Scalability** : The use of a DBMS can limit the scalability of an application, since it requires the use of locking and other synchronization mechanisms to ensure data consistency.
+- **Scalability** : The use of a DBMS can limit the scalability of an application, since it requires the use of locking and other synchronization mechanisms to ensure data consistency.
-**Cost** : The cost of purchasing, maintaining and upgrading a DBMS can be high, especially for large or complex systems.
+- **Cost** : The cost of purchasing, maintaining and upgrading a DBMS can be high, especially for large or complex systems.
-**Limited Use Cases** : Not all use cases are suitable for a DBMS, some solutions don’t need high reliability, consistency or security and may be better served by other types of data storage.
+- **Limited Use Cases** : Not all use cases are suitable for a DBMS, some solutions don’t need high reliability, consistency or security and may be better served by other types of data storage.

 ### Explain DBMS v/s File System
 | Basics | File System | DBMS |